Telluric iron: Type 2

 Type 2 telluric iron also contains around 0.05 to 4% nickel, but typically less than 0.7% carbon.
 Type 2 is a malleable nickel-iron which responds well to cold working.
 The carbon and nickel content have a great effect on the final hardness of the cold-worked piece.

 Type 2 is found as small grains mixed within basalt rock.
 The grains are usually 1–5 millimeters in diameter.
 The grains are usually found individually, separated by the basalt, although they are sometimes sintered together to form larger aggregates.
 The larger pieces also contain small amounts of cohenite, ilmenite, pearlite, and troilite.
 Type 2 was used by the Inuit to make items such as knives and ulus.
-The basalt was usually crushed in order to release the pea-sized grains, which were them hammered into discs about the size of coins.
+The basalt was usually crushed in order to release the pea-sized grains, which were then hammered into discs about the size of coins.
 The metal is very soft and can be hammered into very thin plates.
 These flat discs were usually inserted into long slits carved into bone handles, in rows so that they slightly overlapped each other, forming an edge that resembled a combination of a knife and a saw (an inverted scalloped edge).